 I've been a big fan of Google Cloud Platform from the beginning, and they aren't even paying me to say that.
-A lot of critics place GCP far enough behind AWS and Azure that most people haven't bothered to consider the "third option," but this leaves much of the story untold.
+Many critics place GCP far enough behind AWS and Azure that most people haven't considered the "third option," but this leaves much of the story untold.

 We engineers love to compare hard numbers, and the number we compare the most in the cloud space tends to be the number of services.
 AWS has 10 million services to date, and will always win in this category.
 AWS also considers SNS, SQS, and Kineses to be three separate services, as opposed to, I don't know, designing a single service that can handle those needs?
 Picking quality over quantity, in my personal opinion, is Google Cloud's differentiator.
 Google Cloud will never offer hundreds of services because it focuses on doing the things it does well, whether that be in terms of performance, ease of use, or flexibility.
 It's clear Google hired quality Product people where other cloud providers did not.